sul-dlss/argo/README.md

 ### Profiling

 For information on how to profile the app in the event of performance issues, see [PROFILING.md](PROFILING.md).
 This explains how to collect profiling info, how to analyze it, how to approach the issue generally, and alternatives/complements to Argo's main built-in profiling tool.

+## Deployment

+NOTE: The application is deployed continuously by our on-prem Jenkins service (`sul-ci-prod`) to the staging environment on every merge to `main`.
+See `Jenkinsfile` for how that is wired up.